SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/dragos-source.md

 1. **Endpoint URL**.
 Enter the Dragos platform endpoint URL.
 For example, `https://test.cxc.dragos.cloud/`.
 1. **API ID**.
 Enter the API ID of your account collected from the [Dragos platform](#vendor-configuration).
 For example, `036fxxxx-b642-xxxx-99d3-fcxxxx2exxxx`.
 1. **API Secret**.
 Enter the API Secret of your account collected from the [Dragos platform](#vendor-configuration)..
 For example, `xxxU1TxxxxxxxxKSJwHYOpK37xxxxxxxxrEHAkU91xxxxxxxxxFrrJ06xxx`.
-1. Check the following boxes to collect the required data:
+1. Select the checkbox depending on the type of data that you wish to collect.
     1. **Collect Vulnerability**
     1. **Collect Addresses**
     1. **Collect Zones**